Republicans challenge Pennsylvania’s mail-in voting law anew - NewsBreak

 The suit, filed Wednesday by 14 state Republican lawmakers, contends that the court must invalidate the law because of a provision written into it that says it is “void” if any of its requirements are struck down in court.

-The lawsuit says the “non-severability” provision was triggered in a May 20 decision by a panel of the 3rd U.S. Circuit Court of Appeals concerning mail-in ballots in a Lehigh County judicial race from last November.‘You must pay your turnpike tolls.’
-So what happens if you don’t in PA?
+The lawsuit says the “non-severability” provision was triggered in a May 20 decision by a panel of the 3rd U.S. Circuit Court of Appeals concerning mail-in ballots in a Lehigh County judicial race from last November.

 The ballots in question lacked handwritten dates on the return envelopes, as required in the law.